demisto/content/Packs/D2/Playbooks/playbook-D2_-_Endpoint_data_collection_README.md

-Uses XSOAR's D2 agent to collect data from an endpoint for IR purposes.
+Uses Cortex XSOAR's D2 agent to collect data from an endpoint for IR purposes.

 Input:
 * Hostname (default: ${Endpoint.Hostname})